developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***Do not capture*** is chosen, Zebra Extended Bug Reporting does NOT watch for the occurrence of UAEs and takes no action if they occur.

-- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting watches for the occurrence of UAEs, and will automatically initiate a Bug Report each time it detects that one has occurred.
+- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Bug Report each time it detects that one has occurred.

-- When the value ***Capture logcat log*** is chosen, Zebra Extended Bug Reporting will watch for the occurrence of UAEs, and will automatically initiate a Logcat capture each time it detects that one has occurred.
+- When the value ***Capture logcat log*** is chosen, Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Logcat capture each time it detects that one has occurred.

 ### Bug Reporting Configuration - Send to Cloud Detail